Yerevan Lake: History and background

-The United States Embassy in Yerevan, which is currently the second largest U.S. Embassy in terms of its territory, stands on the northern shore of the lake, along the M5 road motorway that connects the capital to its airport.
+The United States Embassy in Yerevan, which is currently the second largest U.S. Embassy in terms of its territory, stands on the northern shore of the lake, along the M5 highway that connects the capital to its airport.

 The Cathedral of the Exaltation of the Holy and Life-Giving Cross of the Lord Russian Orthodox Church is located not far from the Lake.
 The Monument of Gratitude (Monument dedicated to the Armenian-Arab friendship), the Yerevan Alashkert Stadium (formerly Nairi Stadium), the Chess Academy of Armenia, the Yerevan Figure Skating and Hockey Sports School, and the High school of water sports are located around the lake, and across it are the Dalma Gardens.